 The aim of the European Parliament Ambassador School programme is to increase awareness of Europe, democracy and political choice among young people across the EU.
 The programme is suitable for 16-18 year olds and particularly Transition Year students.
 65 schools across Ireland are taking part this year.
 For further details contact Margaret at email email@example.com

-At Euroscola students aged 16 to 18 from across the EU become an MEP for a day at the European Parliament in Strasbourg.
+Euroscola offers an immersive experience in the Chamber of the European Parliament in Strasbourg, allowing secondary school students to learn about European integration by experiencing it first-hand.
+Students aged 16 to 18 from across the EU become an MEP for a day at the European Parliament in Strasbourg.
 They debate, negotiate, amend, vote and adopt resolutions on real European issues.
-Twelve Irish groups take part each year by participating in competitions organised by the European Parliament Liaison Office in Ireland.
-Competition winners receive a subsidy towards the cost of travelling to Strasbourg.

 Primary and post-primary school groups are welcome to visit the European Parliament’s Liaison Office in Dublin.
 The visit lasts about an hour and is free of charge.
-Students find out about the work of the European Parliament and our Irish MEPs, how decisions are made at EU level, and about Ireland’s membership of the EU.
-Students view a DVD and take part in an interactive quiz.
+Students will find out about the work of the European Parliament and our Irish MEPs, how decisions are made at EU level, and Ireland’s membership of the EU.
 Each visit is tailored to the age group of visiting students.
-To arrange a visit call (01) 6057900 or email: EPdublin@ep.europa.eu